What Should I Wear?

 When you arrive at Thunder Mountain, head to our main lodge to pick up your pre-purchased lift ticket RFID card or reserved rental.
 Already have your RFID card?
 Make an account, register your card, and purchase your tickets ahead of time; reloading your card online allows you to go straight to the lift when you arrive.
-All bikers must sign a waiver prior to receiving their ticket.
+All bikers must sign a waiver prior to receiving their RFID card.
 All minors (under 18) must have a waiver signed by a parent or legal guardian.
 If a parent will not be accompanying, please contact Customer Service for directions on how to sign the waiver before visiting.
 You can also have the parent or legal guardian of a minor sign the waiver by clicking this link.
 Bike rentals are located on the 1st floor of the Main Lodge.

 For those new to downhill, it is recommended that you take a warm-up run and perform a lower speed inspection tour of trails to become comfortable with the layout, features, and descent lines of the Park.
 It is strongly recommended that you purchase our Thunder Mountain 101 package or a beginner lesson in order to receive instruction on the basics of downhill mountain biking from one of our trained instructors.

 Is Mountain Biking Dangerous?

 Like any sport or outdoor activity, Downhill Mountain Biking has certain risks.
 However, these risks can be minimized and you can have a safe, enjoyable, and injury free experience by being personally responsible for your own physical well-being, making good decisions, and by taking the following steps.